kas-catholic/confessit-web/README.md

 ## Development

 1. We highly recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your Node installation.
 See the [nvm Installation Instructions](https://github.com/nvm-sh/nvm#install--update-script).
 We have a `.nvmrc` checked in, so running `nvm install` in this project directory after setting up nvm will ensure the correct Node version is installed.
-2. We use [Yarn 2](https://yarnpkg.com/) to manage our dependencies.
+2. We use ~[Yarn 2](https://yarnpkg.com/)~ NPM to manage our dependencies.
 The [Yarn Installation Instructions](https://yarnpkg.com/getting-started/install) recommend running `corepack enable` to install Yarn.
 3. Install the project dependencies with `yarn install`.
 4. Run `yarn start` as described [below](#yarn-start) to build the project and run the development server.
 You can kill the server with `CTRL-C` and restart it any time with `yarn start` again.